At the most wonderful time of the year, the most wonderful furry creatures in our lives are not forgotten.

 “People can create an assortment, and we’ll bag them in holiday wrap with a pretty red bow … [they’re] great for gifts, and the price point is easy to control.”

 The Spitzas, who celebrated their shop’s 10-year anniversary the day after Thanksgiving, suggest pet owners consider some of these hot hit items:

-Critters Pet Shop has been serving the St. Charles area for 25 years, and owners Mark and Caroline Janczak understand that pets are family.
+Other pets Critters Pet Shop has been serving the St. Charles area for 25 years, and owners Mark and Caroline Janczak understand that pets are family.